 In St. Paul, students with concerns in any area of due process related to student life may appeal to the Associate Dean of Formation and Development or to the Student Development Committee.
 This committee has the authority to recommend a development plan for students and to recommend dismissal.
 Written requests should go to the Office of Formation and Professional Development.

 In San Diego, students with concerns in any area of due process related to student life may appeal to the associate registrar’s office.
 Written requests should be submitted directly to the associate registrar.

 St. Paul and San Diego each have their own Student Senate.
 The Student Senate functions as a clearinghouse for student opinion, activity, and expression; promotes and serves student interests; leads in student-desired directions; and sustains the welfare of the student body.

 In St. Paul and San Diego the Senate consists of special interest coordinators and class representatives.
 Coordinators provide oversight to community life, recreation, academic affairs, spiritual life, women student issues, minority student concerns, international student interests, and student publication matters.
 The Student Senate president is the main liaison between students and administration.
 The special interest coordinators are responsible for the planning of an integrated and meaningful program of student activities.

-In both locations, the Senate is also responsible for facilitating worship opportunities, programming periodic seminars and other student activities, enhancing internal communication, and serving as liaison between the student body and the faculty and administration.
+In both locations, the Senate is responsible for programming periodic seminars and other student activities, enhancing internal communication, and serving as liaison between the student body and the faculty and administration.
 Senators are elected in the spring to a one-year term beginning with May’s commencement ceremony.
 Students interested in serving on the Student Senate must meet eligibility requirements.